Information, Shops & Services on Taveuni© FijiPocketGuide.com

 Food and Groceries

 Although accommodations can often sort you out for meals and dining, self-catering is also very doable.
-It’s best to stock up on groceries in Matei or Wairiki before heading to your self-catering accommodation, as many accommodations are far from food supplies.
+It’s best to stock up on groceries in Matei, Waiyevo, Naqara or Wairiki before heading to your self-catering accommodation, as many accommodations are far from food supplies.

 Supermarkets on Taveuni

-The main supermarkets of Taveuni can be found in Matei near the airport, as well as in Wairiki.
+The main supermarkets of Taveuni can be found in Wairiki/Naqara, as well as Matei.
 Otherwise, you’ll find small convenience stores in the occasional village.

 • Suncity Supermarket, Matei